 Food in refill shops is most commonly sold in a manner known as non-prepacked.
-Non-prepacked food has fewer labelling requirements than prepacked food but businesses must still provide consumers with certain information.
+Non-prepacked food has fewer labelling requirements than prepacked food, but businesses must still provide consumers with certain information.
+See 'Labelling of non-prepacked foods'.

 Any containers that you fill and display for customers to purchase will be considered prepacked for direct sale (PPDS), which has more complex requirements than non-prepacked food.
+For more information, see 'Labelling of prepacked-for-direct-sale foods'.

-You will have to provide allergen information regardless of whether the product is sold non-prepacked or prepacked for direct sale.
+You will have to provide allergen information regardless of whether the product is sold non-prepacked or PPDS.
+The requirements are covered in 'Food allergens and intolerance'.

-You must ensure that the containers you sell your food products from, as well as any smaller containers that you sell to consumers who don't have their own, are suitable for food use.
+You must ensure that the containers from which you sell your food products, as well as any smaller containers that you sell to consumers who don't have their own, are suitable for food use.
+More information can be found in 'Food contact materials'.
 However, you are not responsible for ensuring that the containers consumers provide themselves are suitable.